Bernullys/curso_cs50_python/README.md

     #To implement methods you have to defined a function with at least self as an argument.
     #properties --- @properties
     #Getter and Setter
     #You can't repeat the name of the function as the variables.
-Thats why for convenction you have to put an underscore in front of the instance variable's name.
+Thats why for convenction you have to put an underscore in front of the instance variable's name when setting.

-    #@classmethod
+    #@classmethod instance methods.
+    #Using class variables, without defining __init__ neither calling the class but using it directly.